-- 1. be able to explain how financial management relates to general corporate policy; - 2. be able to evaluate real world issues and problems faced by the financial manager, by being able to select appropriate financial techniques; - 3. be able to analyse financial data and provide a decision on a course of action that is in the best interest of firm shareholders; and - 4. be able to analyse and account for risk in the decision making process.
+- 1. To be able to explain how financial management relates to general corporate policy. - 2.
+To be able to evaluate real world issues and problems faced by the financial manager, by being able to select appropriate financial techniques; - 3.
+To be able to analyse financial data and provide a decision on a course of action that is in the best interest of firm shareholders; and - 4.
+To be able to analyse and account for risk in the decision making process.

-Unit I: Conceptual Framework

-Meaning of SFM

-Evaluation of costs and benefits 1.3Reasons for managing business financially 1.4Strategy & strategist

-1.5 9-s model for SFM
+Unit I:Conceptual Framework Meaning of SFM, Evaluation of costs and benefits, Reasons for managing business financially Strategy & strategist, 9-s model for SFM

-Unit II: Compensation Management.

-Need of compensation management.

-Types of employees & compensation strategy.

-Design of wage policy.
+Unit II: Compensation Management Need of compensation management, Types of employees & compensation strategy, Design of wage policy, Negotiations, Design and implementation of VRS, Implications of FBT.

-Negotiations.

-Design and implementation of VRS

-Implications of FBT.

-Unit III: Financial Aspects of Supply Chain Management strategy with respect to Following areas
+Unit III: Financial Aspects of Supply Chain Management strategy with respect to Following areas: Vendor management, Purchasing, Inventory control and its techniques, Distribution Management Relationship with dealers, Product pricing, Marketing cost analysis Unit IV: Corporate Valuation & Financial Restructuring Reasons for valuation of business enterprise.
+Different Approaches to enterprise valuation Market Related Valuation-At replacement cost and realizable value.
+Future cash flows, Market Capitalization, Economic value added approach Mergers & Acquisions

-- 3.1Vendor management

-- 3.2Purchasing

-- 3.3 Inventory control and its techniques

-- 3.4Distribution Management

-- 3.5Relationship with dealers

-- 3.6Product pricing

-Marketing cost analysis

-Unit IV: Corporate Valuation & Financial Restructuring

-Reasons for valuation of business enterprise.

-Different Approaches to enterprise valuation

-- a.
-Market Related Valuation-At replacement cost and realizable value.

-- b. future cash flows.

-- c.
-Market Capitalization.

-- d.
-Economic value added approach.

-Mergers & Acquisions